metallb/metallb/design/metallb-operator.md

 that settling on the ideal data model may require some more time and experimentation.
-We can make use of this separate operator repo as a place to try out a CRD interface for MetalLB which writes out a ConfigMap and doesn't have to disrupt to core MetalLB project.
+We can make use of this separate operator repo as a place to try out a CRD interface for MetalLB which writes out a ConfigMap and doesn't have to disrupt the core MetalLB project.

 ### Goals